Peer Pressure (game show): Bonus Round: "The Pressure Cooker"

 After an undefined time limit, the player making the least progress was eliminated from further play.
 The remaining contestants advanced to the "Pressure Cooker" round, which were yes/no dilemmas (played just like "Decision"), asked in an alternating format; the player who had made the most progress on the board had the advantage of going first.
 The first contestant to guess three questions correctly won the game and bonus prizes.

 Broadcast

 The series aired original episodes for one season in 1997–98.
 However, the series aired repackaged reruns in the 1998–99 and 1999–2000 television seasons; the first season of reruns edited out references to the "Magic 8 Ball" and added Pop-Up Video-style commentaries.
 The second season of reruns repackaged the series as Pressure 2 (to accompany the new spin-off series Pressure 1) by means of on-screen graphics and editing out references to "Peer" when the title was spoken.
+Despite this, the original title could still be seen on the set.